Imran4424/iOS-InterviewQuestions/Swift.md

 var myCollection: Collection = SetOfNames()
 ```

+The compiler cannot know the size or specific methods of the underlying type because different conforming types could have different associated types (UInt8, String, etc.).

 Below showing an exception of standard protocol with associated type as computed property with `some`

 ```swift